opencity-labs/ccat_anonymizer/README.md

 **PII Anonymizer** is a plugin for Cheshire Cat AI that automatically detects and anonymizes Personally Identifiable Information (PII) to protect user privacy and ensure compliance with data protection regulations.

-The plugin provides three core functionalities:
+The plugin provides four core functionalities:
 1. **Chat Anonymization**: Automatically anonymizes PII in user messages with optional reversible restoration in responses
 2. **Document Anonymization**: Protects PII in scraped websites and uploaded documents before storing in memory
 3. **Trusted Sources**: Allows whitelisting of trusted websites to skip anonymization
+4. **Smart Allowedlist**: Automatically learns entities from ingested documents to prevent anonymizing known entities in chat

 ## Features